An Empirical Evaluation of Pre-trained Large Language Models for Repairing Declarative Formal Specifications: Related Work

 \section{Related Work}

 Several recent studies have explored the integration of Large Language Models (LLMs) into software engineering tasks, particularly in the realm of program repair.

-Xia et al.~\cite{xia2023conversational} enhanced automated program repair (APR) performance by incorporating test feedback into prompts, while Kang et al.~\cite{kang2023explainable} enabled LLMs to utilize a debugger for information gathering and patch generation.
+AlphaRepair~\cite{AlphaRepair} leverages LLMs for APR in a zero-shot setting, but it requires removing the buggy line and replacing it with masked tokens.
+It then queries the LLM to fill-in the masked tokens with the correct tokens to generate patches.
+Xia et al.~\cite{xia2023conversational} improve APR performance by incorporating test feedback into prompts, while Kang et al.~\cite{kang2023explainable} enabled LLMs to utilize a debugger for information gathering and patch generation.
 Additionally, Fuzz4All~\cite{fuzz4all} leverages LLMs as an input generation and mutation engine, employing an auto-prompting phase to generate concise input prompts.
 RepairAgent~\cite{repairagent} employs LLMs, agents, and dynamic prompts for APR, albeit in the context of repairing Java applications.
-TestPilot~\cite{TestPilot} utilizes LLMs for generating unit test cases for JavaScript, employing a few-shot learning approach to refine prompts with failing tests and error messages.
+TestPilot~\cite{TestPilot} uses LLMs to generate unit test cases for JavaScript, employing a few-shot learning approach to refine prompts with failed tests and error messages.

-In contrast to these efforts, our study focuses specifically on using LLMs for automated specification repair (ASR), a less explored area in software engineering.
-We adopt an approach similar to Fuzz4All's auto-prompting phase, albeit with modifications to suit the requirements of repairing Alloy declarative specifications.
-Moreover, while existing works predominantly use LLMs for program repair in imperative languages like Java and JavaScript, our study extends the application of LLMs to the domain of Alloy specifications, addressing a gap in the literature regarding ASR techniques for declarative languages.
+In contrast to these efforts, our study focuses on using LLMs for automated specification repair, a less explored area in software engineering.
+We adopt an approach similar to Fuzz4All's auto-prompting phase, \ma{specifically by incorporating LLM to construct the prompt~\cite{autoprompt}.} Moreover, while existing work predominantly uses LLMs for program repair in imperative languages like Java and JavaScript, our study extends the application of LLMs to the domain of Alloy specifications, addressing a gap in the literature regarding specification repair techniques for declarative languages. \moh{Consequently, a direct quantitative comparison is largely infeasible, with the exception of the tool proposed by Hasan et al.\cite{hasan2023automated}, which utilizes LLMs to repair Alloy specifications.
+Nevertheless, Table~\ref{tab:compare_llm_APR} presents a comparative analysis of state-of-the-art LLM-based APR tools.
+This comparison highlights that our APR pipeline incorporates recent advances and techniques in LLMs that are also employed by contemporary repair tools.}